History of leprosy: Ancient

+The oldest written record of leprosy is from Herodotus.
+Writing in the 5th century bc, Herodotus mentions the Persian practice of shunning native lepers and deporting foreign ones as part of a discussion of that area's peculiar habits; he reported that they considered the condition to have been caused by offense against the sun god.
+The ancient Greek and Roman doctors considered that "elephantitis" had been introduced to their areas by the armies of Alexander and Pompey, respectively.
+It is discussed in particular by the authors Aulus Cornelius Celsus (25 bc – ad 37) and Pliny the Elder (ad 23–79).
 The "Models for Sealing and Investigating" (封診式, Fēngzhěnshì), written between 266 and 246 bc in the State of Qin during the Warring States period, is the earliest known Chinese text which describes the symptoms of leprosy, termed under the generic word li (癘) used for various skin disorders.
-This text mentioned the destruction of the nasal septum in those with leprosy, an observation that would not be made outside of China until the writings of Avicenna in the 11th century; according to Katrina McLeod and Robin Yates it also stated lepers had "swelling of the eyebrows, loss of hair, absorption of nasal cartilage, affliction of knees and elbows, difficult and hoarse respiration, as well as anaesthesia."
+This text mentioned the destruction of the nasal septum in those with leprosy, an observation that would not be made outside of China until the writings of Avicenna in the 11th century; according to Katrina McLeod and Robin D. S. Yates it also stated lepers had "swelling of the eyebrows, loss of hair, absorption of nasal cartilage, affliction of knees and elbows, difficult and hoarse respiration, as well as anaesthesia."